RWKV/RWKV-wiki/docs/basic/play.md

 For a human analogy, you can think of it as the instruction/input's are being read out loud to to model, without letting the model write it down.
 If you present the context before any instructions, the model doesn't know what to focus on and may forget crucial parts since it hasn't been told what to do with the information yet.

-However if you tell the model the instruction first, then the context, it will understand the instruction first, and use that knowledge to process the context.
+However, if you give the model instructions first, and then the context, it understands what it needs to do before processing the information, allowing it to focus on relevant details.

 For Q&A tasks with context, the optimal approach is to repeat the question before and after the context as following: